BryceRodgers7/rockets-redos/README.md

 # Getting Started with Create React App

-This is a quick-and-dirty copy of a website for an old family business using React.
-The original website can be found [here](https://iowarockets.com/).
+This is a quick-and-dirty copy of a [website](https://iowarockets.com/) from an old family business, using React.

 ### run `npm start` in project directory to launch